Isaiah-River/Isaiah-River/README.md

 </h2>

 <p>
   My name is Isaiah River, I am a cybersecurity student attending Champlain College.
-I grew up off the grid in the middle of the woods in the middle of nowhere. <br>
+I grew up off the grid in the middle of the woods in the middle of nowhere. <br> <br>
   My hobbies include: <br>
-  • 🛹 Longboarding
+  • 🛹 Longboarding <br>
   • 🎨 Art & graphic design <br>
   • 🎵 Bass guitar & ukulele <br>
   • ⛏️ Minecraft <br>